ahmedk92/ahmedk92.github.io/_posts/2019-01-19-Experimenting With targetContentOffset: Part 1: Uneven Pagination.md

 2. We have to inset the `UICollectionView` by half the spacing at each side to achieve contentSize multiple to that of pair width.

 3. Large swipes may cause jumping over a page.
 This avoidable by clamping the amount by which the `targetContentOffset` changes.
 It may also appear as a feature not a defect. 😄

+4. Very weak swipes that are not enough to make a page change caused a choppy animation.
+I mitigated this by detecting it (non-zero velcoity, same `targetContentOffset`) then setting the content offset with an animation.

 ## Conclusion